brucelawson/onboarding/README.md

 # Editorial Guidelines

-a) Make sure to read the [article formatting guide](https://www.notion.so/smashing/Article-Formatting-Guide-765e814d88f44fbdb78da7ae5362de78), a guideline how to format code, images etc properly in Markdown
+a) Make sure to read the [article formatting guide](https://www.notion.so/smashing/Article-Formatting-Guide-765e814d88f44fbdb78da7ae5362de78), a guideline how to format code, images etc properly in Markdown, and make sure to add those snippets to your Textexpander.

 b) For our authors, we also have set up a [Style Guide](https://www.smashingmagazine.com/style-guide/) on the most common things that need to be kept in mind when writing an articles